Find Affordable College Courses

 The average amount in student loans that communications majors at ASU - Skysong take out while working on their Bachelor's Degree is $24,308.
 The average monthly payment of a loan this size is about $290, assuming that the borrower is on a 10-year repayment plan.

-Out of the 83 schools in the Southwest Region that were part of this year’s ranking, Arizona State University - Tempe landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Arizona State University - Tempe is a great place for communication and media studies students working on their bachelor’s degree.
 Located in the midsize city of Tempe, ASU - Tempe is a public college with a very large student population.

 Women make up 62% of the communications majors at the school.